Also known as:

 Education and training

-You can work as a fishing hand without any formal qualifications and get training on the job.
-However, entry into this occupation may be improved by obtaining a qualification in fishing operations.
+It is possible to work as a fishing hand without any formal qualifications and get training on the job.
+However, entry into this occupation may be improved by obtaining a qualification in fishing operations or a related area.

 Apprenticeships and traineeships